sophbel/Analysis_GeographicMobility_pneumoPaper/README.md

 ### Simulations to Test Model Function <br />
 *This is a file to simulate a true epidemic, sub-sample the phylogenty, and fit the data on the sub-sampled phylogeny representing the true incompleteness inherent to data.
-This is simulated with a parameter of -2 input and we are able to recapture it with the model*
+This is simulated with a parameter of -2 input and we are able to recapture it with the model.*
 1) Navigate to ```./MCMC_model/Simulations/```
 2) ```mkdir output```
 3) Run ```./MCMC_model/Simulations/051122_Simulate_fit.R```